dreamcatcher-tech/network/Inbox/2025-01-13 1308 making a file syncer.md

 Allow you to run any napp as a service on a local machine.

 The artifact api can be made to point to the local filesystem, it just errors when you ask for history, UNLESS it finds itself inside of a git repo AND it has permission.

+We would sync these with a remote git repo on artifact, so that we could provide version history by getting the git repo view.